gohugoio/hugo/docs/content/overview/quickstart.md

 Press Ctrl+C to stop
 ```

-If you go to [http://localhost:1313/](http://localhost:1313/), you will still not view anything as we have not specified theme that Hugo should use.
+If you go to [http://localhost:1313/](http://localhost:1313/),
+you still will not see anything as we have not specified a theme that Hugo should use.

 ## Step 5.
 Add theme